 The Collaborative Selling approach includes six major stages, subdivided into steps and activities.

-No matter what Customer Relationship Management (CRM) System system you have, sophisticated systems like HubSpot or SalesForce or if you're starting out with sharing a Google Sheet with your sales team, how you identify and get interested individuals to eventually engage in a sales transaction with your business is a process that should be established and managed well.
+No matter what Customer Relationship Management (CRM) System system you have, sophisticated systems like HubSpot or SalesForce, or if you're starting with sharing a Google Sheet with your sales team, how you identify and get interested individuals to engage in a sales transaction with your business eventually is a process that should be established and managed well.

-While specifics for your business very much depend on the market you are in, B2B, e-commerce, etc. laying out a sales process, key deliverables, and accountabilities and mapping this into your CRM is a vital element of Sales Operations.
+While specifics for your business depend on the market you are in, B2B, e-commerce, etc., laying out a sales process, key deliverables, and accountabilities and mapping this into your CRM is a vital element of Sales Operations.

-The following process is a helpful guideline in B2B environments with a complex solution being offered, e.g., in technology or services sales.
+The following process is a helpful guideline in B2B environments with a complex solution being offered, e.g., in technology or service sales.

 It is a collaborative selling approach to guide a sales team to interact with the customer team and consists of six key stages:

 Stage 1: Validate Fit, Budget, and Urgency